dougUCN/zmqLANL/README.md

 -------------------------------

 For the LANL nEDM control layout, we have multiple *worker* servers (such as the fast daq adc, magnetometer readouts, environmental monitoring, etc).
-These workers as designated as zmq *dealers*.
+These workers are designated as zmq *dealers*.
 These worker servers wait for commands from the the *main control system*, designated as a zmq *router*.
 It is of note that the main control system sends commands without waiting for responses to avoid hanging if a worker server is inactive/unresponsive.

 The worker servers send outbound status/response messages via zmq *push* to a queue that is hosted on the main control system.
 The main control system